bluenote-1577/floria/README.md

 * The vartigs for a contig are output in `results/contig1/contig1_vartigs.txt`.
 * The haplosets for a contig are output in `results/contig1/contig1_haplosets.txt`.
+* A file indicating the estimated ploidy of the contig is output in `results/contig_info_ploidy.txt`.
+This gives a rough estmiate of how many strains are present, as detected by glopp.

 ### Haploset file format ``results/contig/contig_haplosets.txt``